neuronsimulator/nrn/docs/install/debug.md

 #### Instrumentation

-NEURONs code has been already instrumented with instrumentor regions in many performance-critical functions of the code.
+Many performance-critical regions of the NEURON codebase have been instrumented for profiling.
 The existing regions have been given the same names as in CoreNEURON to allow side-by-side comparision when running simulations with and without CoreNEURON enabled.
 More regions can easily be added into the code in one of two ways:

 1. using calls to `phase_begin()`, `phase_end()`